zakr0112/zakr0112.github.io/README.md

 # zakr0112.cc

-This is a personal website created for either a portfolio or just something for testing purposes!
-I will be hosting my projects via this repo, mainly linking back to github with regards to where the files will be hosted
+Welcome to zakr0112.cc!
+This is my personal website which has been created to host my github projects, and to give vistors a little about me as a person, and what projects i've worked on Thank you for visiting my repo, enjoy!

 ## Additional Information

-* zakr0112.cc
+* Using the bulma css framework
 * Created by Zak
 * 12/10/2024